This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Skin Conditions

-Skin conditions often affect children with cerebral palsy due to excessive drooling and the inability to wash their hands and faces correctly or to perform other hygiene tasks.
+Skin conditions often affect children with cerebral palsy due to excessive drooling and the inability to wash their hands and face correctly or perform other hygiene tasks.

 Accidents and injuries can also cause skin conditions, but these issues are non-infectious and will generally heal independently.